Why Do We Need a Responsible Gaming Approach?

 There are also several RG tools that are frequent enough to be employed by a number of operators but not the majority.
 These are:

 How operators and licensees implement these methods is a matter of requirements, capacities, and technical tools.
-Beyond doubt, however, digital platforms make it much easier to develop and roll these out than in any other “traditional” gaming settings – be those legitimate land-based facilities or gray-market operations of any kind.
+Beyond doubt, however, digital platforms make it much easier to develop and roll these out than in any other “traditional” gaming settings.
+Be those legitimate land-based facilities or gray-market operations of any kind.

 Do These Tools Actually Work?